threefoldfoundation/www_threefold_io/content/page/mission/cta/index.md

 ---
 id: about_cta
-title: JOIN OUR JOURNEY
+title: Join the Fold
 image: ./about_join.png
 button: Join Us
 link: https://t.me/threefold
 ---
-Together we build the Internet of tomorrow
+Together, we build the People’s Internet.
+Our Internet.